 Bailey Glasser’s Asbestos and Lung Disease Team represents men and women who have been diagnosed with various forms of cancer caused by exposure to asbestos.

 The most common asbestos-related diseases involve the lung including Mesothelioma, Lung Cancer, Asbestosis, and Pleural Plaques.
 However, asbestos-related disease can develop in other parts of the body beyond the lungs.
 Research has confirmed that asbestos is also known to cause the following cancers:

 - Esophageal Cancer

 - Colon Cancer

-Cancer caused by asbestos exposure takes up to 20-40 years to develop after someone is exposed to asbestos which is a known carcinogen.
+Cancer caused by asbestos exposure can often take several decades to appear after someone is exposed to asbestos, a known carcinogen.
 The lag time between exposure and the development of cancer is known as the latency period.
 The long delay between exposure and the development of the cancer is often the reason why most cancer victims are unaware that their cancer may have been caused by exposure to asbestos which occurred many decades ago.

 Many of our clients who were exposed to asbestos and developed cancer were also cigarette smokers.
 Tobacco use does not prevent you from filing a claim against and receiving compensation from asbestos manufacturers, suppliers and the companies that purchased and used those products in work environments.

 Most people are exposed to asbestos while working in a commercial or industrial jobsite like steel mills, power plants, chemical refineries, factories, etc. In fact, according to the American Thoracic Society, asbestos exposure is the largest cause of occupational cancer in the US.